gustavosabbag/portfolio/README.md

 # My Portfolio

-Here I display some code snippets of some works I've done in Python and R language.
+Here I display code snippets of some works I've done in Python and R language.
 The objective is to demonstrate my skills in Data manipulation and programming, both in R and Python.